microsoft/vscode-gradle/README.md

 This extension contributes the following settings:

-- `gradle.autoDetect`: Automatically detect Gradle tasks
+- `gradle.autoDetect`: Automatically detect Gradle tasks ("on" or "off")
-- `gradle.focusTaskInExplorer`: Focus the task in the explorer when running a task
+- `gradle.focusTaskInExplorer`: Focus the task in the explorer when running a task (boolean)
 - `gradle.nestedProjects`: Process nested projects (boolean or an array of directories)
+- `gradle.reuseTerminals`: Reuse task terminals ("task" [default], "all", or "off")
 - `gradle.javaDebug`: Debug JavaExec tasks (see below for usage)
-- `gradle.debug`: Show extra debug info in the output panel
+- `gradle.debug`: Show extra debug info in the output panel (boolean)
-- `gradle.disableConfirmations`: Disable the warning confirm messages when performing batch actions (eg clear tasks, stop daemons etc)
+- `gradle.disableConfirmations`: Disable the warning confirm messages when performing batch actions (eg clear tasks, stop daemons etc) (boolean)

 ## Gradle & Java Settings